futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 * user sends "create database" to Postgres via libpq
 * Postgres calls the connector, which call the coordinator under the hood to create database for this user
 * the catalog manager in SQL coordinator saves the database metadata to a specific catalog node on K2 storage and cache the information.
-The database is a namespace to hold a set of tables, it does not need to be stored on the K2 data node.
 * user sends "create table" to Postgres
 * Postgres calls the connector, which calls the coordinator again to create a table for this user
 * the coordinator saves the table metadata to its catalog node